finnbar/ALTANTIS/README.md

 - [ ] Complete README.
 - [x] Possible minor refactor of submarine, encapsulating the power system into its own thing (with damage/healing) and navigation, communications, inventory and puzzles into their own things.
 - [ ] Sort commands by functionality.
+- [ ] Type annotations if possible, to make debugging significantly easier.
+Not sure how to structure.

 Nice features:
 - [ ] !explode, which explodes (x,y) with a range and amount of damage.